Nanotechnology: Simple to complex: a molecular perspective

 Modern synthetic chemistry can prepare small molecules of almost any structure.
-These methods are used to manufacture a wide variety of useful chemicals such as pharmaceuticals or commercial polymers.
-This ability raises the question of extending this kind of control to the next-larger level, seeking methods to assemble single molecules into supramolecular assemblies consisting of many molecules arranged in a well-defined manner.
+These methods are used to manufacture a wide variety of useful chemicals, such as pharmaceuticals or commercial polymers.
+This ability raises the question of extending this kind of control to the next level of complexity, seeking methods to assemble single molecules into supramolecular assemblies consisting of many molecules arranged in a well-defined manner.

-These approaches utilize the concepts of molecular self-assembly and/or supramolecular chemistry to automatically arrange themselves into a useful conformation through a bottom-up approach.
+These approaches utilize the concepts of molecular self-assembly and/or supramolecular chemistry to automatically arrange molecules into a useful conformation through a bottom-up approach.
 The concept of molecular recognition is important: molecules can be designed so that a specific configuration or arrangement is favored due to non-covalent intermolecular forces.
 The Watson–Crick basepairing rules are a direct result of this, as is the specificity of an enzyme targeting a single substrate, or the specific folding of a protein.
 Thus, components can be designed to be complementary and mutually attractive so that they make a more complex and useful whole.

-Such bottom-up approaches should be capable of producing devices in parallel and be much cheaper than top-down methods, but could potentially be overwhelmed as the size and complexity of the desired assembly increases.
-Most useful structures require complex and thermodynamically unlikely arrangements of atoms.
-Nevertheless, many examples of self-assembly based on molecular recognition in exist in biology, most notably Watson–Crick basepairing and enzyme-substrate interactions.
+Such bottom-up approaches should be capable of producing devices in parallel and at a much lower cost than top-down methods, but could potentially become overwhelmed as the size and complexity of the desired assembly increase.
+Most useful structures require complex and thermodynamically unfavorable arrangements of atoms.
+Nevertheless, many examples of self-assembly based on molecular recognition exist in biology, most notably Watson–Crick base pairing and enzyme-substrate interactions.